 Greetings and welcome to the Obokese Foundation’s official website.
 I am Nana Obokese Ampah, Apagyahen of Asebu Traditional area of Central Region, Ghana.
+I am the Founder of the Obokese University of Excellence.
 I also serve as Chief Executive Officer for the Year of Return Legacy Project; The Asebu Pan African Village Project and board chair of the African Union Art Festival Foundation.

 Obokese Foundation is a Non Governmental Organization (NGO) that received its Certificates of Incorporation and to Commence Business on or about 16 January 2020.
-As Chief Executive Officer of the Obokese Foundation I would like to provide a brief overview of the Foundation, its historical/cultural foundations, mythology, as well as its overall goals and objectives.
+As Board Chairman of the Obokese Foundation I would like to provide a brief overview of the Foundation, its historical/cultural foundations, mythology, as well as its overall goals and objectives.

 The Obokese Foundation is head quartered in the Asebu Traditional Area, adjacent to the Cape-Coast Municipality, under the leadership of Okatakyi Dr. Amanfi VII, Paramount Chief of Asebu Traditional Area.
 In Akan folklore Asebu Ancestors, lead by Asebu Amanfi, departed Kemet (Egypt) during the late dynastic period, first settling in Chad before proceeding through Segou—present day Mali—and ultimately establishing the Asebu Traditional Area in Ghana…West Africa.
 Asebu’s dynastic-Ancestral connections are inherent in its Kemetic-based names, cultural songs, rituals, spiritual practices and symbolism.